-Trek came to Design Concepts for help in understanding novice cyclists as they designed the Lime, an innovative bike created specifically for this market.
+Trek came to Delve for help in understanding novice cyclists as they designed the Lime, an innovative bike created specifically for this market.
 Our ethnographic researchers developed and led training sessions and conducted research with the Trek staff, demonstrating important design research techniques.
 In the field, the team used shop-alongs, in-home research, camera studies, and interviews to reveal the needs of new riders.
 The training we provided, coupled with research and analysis conducted by the team, established a foundation of information about novice riders that was used to inform the design of the Lime bike.

 Trek Lime won the People’s Design Award at the 10th annual National Design Awards, held by the Cooper-Hewitt, Smithsonian Design Museum.